Crisp-Topped White Bean and Herb Tart

 How long does Crisp-Topped White Bean and Herb Tart take to make?

 Total time is about 75 minutes (45 min prep + 30 min cook).
-Most home cooks find this fits comfortably into a weeknight; double the batch on Sunday for two dinners.
+Most home bakers find this fits a weekend afternoon; chill or store as the recipe directs before serving.

 How do I store leftover Crisp-Topped White Bean and Herb Tart?